GLOBAL-FINTECH/agilang/README.md

-# AGILANG v2.0.2 Ethereum PoS Replica Consensus Runtime
+# AGILANG v2.0.2 Ethereum PoS  Consensus Runtime

 > **Main runtime branch:** this branch is for the AGILANG language/runtime, CLI, blockchain runtime, EVM/RPC tooling, and runtime tests.
 The public web app starter remains on the `blog` branch.